Mueller Testimony Likely Disappointing To Both Democrats & Republicans, CNN’s Chris Cillizza Says

 CNN political analyst Chris Cillizza said Wednesday that he believed former Special Counsel Robert Mueller’s testimony before the House Judiciary Committee would be disappointing to both Democrats and Republicans.

 From the onset, Cillizza wrote that Mueller’s testimony was a disappointment to Republicans.
 Mueller said he would not answer questions about the Steele dossier, a document put together in 2016 by former British spy Christopher Steele.
-The document contained unsubstantiated stories about the President that Steele said he received from Russian sources, per The New York Post.
+The document contained unsubstantiated stories about the president that Steele said he received from Russian sources, per The New York Post.

-As Cillizza notes for CNN, the President has long said he believe the investigation to be illegal because he believes the initial probe of the investigation in addition to the formation of the special counsel was based on information from the dossier, which was funded in part by the Democratic Party and the Hillary Clinton campaign.
+As Cillizza notes for CNN, the president has long said he believes the investigation to be illegal because the initial probe of the investigation, in addition to the formation of the special counsel, was based on information from the dossier, which was funded in part by the Democratic Party and the Hillary Clinton campaign.

-Mueller generally declined to answer any Republican questions on the Steele dossier or the beginning of the probe into Russian interference into the 2016 election, stating that he would not answer these questions when he delivered his opening statement, Cillizza noted.
+Mueller generally declined to answer any Republican questions on the Steele dossier or the beginning of the probe into Russian interference in the 2016 election, stating that he would not answer these questions when he delivered his opening statement, Cillizza noted.

 In that same opening statement, Cillizza said Mueller offered a similar blow to Democrats in refusing to address Attorney General William Barr or actions of Congress.
-There has been discussion among Democrat members of Congress over whether Trump-appointed Attorney General William Barr mischaracterized the findings of the Mueller report when he delivered a summary of it upon his receiving it in April.
+There has been discussion among Democrat members of Congress over whether Trump-appointed Attorney General William Barr mischaracterized the findings of the Mueller report when he delivered a summary upon receiving it in April.

 Missed the 1st half of the Mueller hearings?